pyonkiti/rpa/README.md

 # rpa
-RPA tool made for Rakuraku or billing systems.
+It's a RPA tool made for Rakuraku or billing systems.